slevithan/regex/README.md

 `Regex.make` was partly inspired by and significantly improves upon [`XRegExp`](https://github.com/slevithan/xregexp)`.tag` and [regexp-make-js](https://github.com/mikesamuel/regexp-make-js).

-Crafted with ❤︎ by Steven Levithan.<br>
+Crafted with ❤︎ (for developers and regular expressions) by Steven Levithan.<br>
 MIT License.